Articles written by Saratoga Sun Editorial

 Saratoga Sun Editorial|Apr 21, 2021

 It’s not easy serving the public.
 This was made clear on April 6, when Bob Keel resigned his position from the Saratoga Town Council.
 Keel, in his resignation letter, stated that he was choosing his family over the council.
 The Saratoga Sun applauds him for making such a difficult decision and wishes him well in his new venture.
 There may be many in the community who are disappointed that Keel did not finish out his four year term.
-A look into Saratoga’s past, however, shows that it is not at all uncommon for people to take their leave at...
+A look into Saratoga’s past, however, shows that it is not at all uncommon for people to take their leave at some...
 Full story

 • Public notices must remain accessible